 09 Aug How to Choose an Engagement Ring Setting

-The pavé setting, pronounced “pa-vay,” is encrusted with very small diamonds.
-We’re talking stones that are on average 0.1 to 0.2 carats.
-These stones can either go around the whole band (full pave) or stop halfway around it (half pave).
-The diamonds are held in place by either beads or prongs.
+The pavé setting is encrusted with very small diamonds that generally circle a larger, more pronounced center stone.
+The diamonds used in this setting are, on average, 0.1 to 0.2 carats.
+These stones can either go around the whole band in a full-pavé or stop halfway around it, in a half pavé.
+They are secured using beads or prongs.
 Round brilliant or princess cut diamonds are both good choices for center stones in a pavé setting.

 Selecting the Perfect Setting

 Prong, pavé, tension, or halo.
 These are just four of the many options available for engagement ring settings.
 Because some settings may be a better fit than others, it is always a good idea to consider your significant other’s stylistic preferences, as well as their lifestyle.